TJ-rpg/dune/directory/Locations/Arrakeen.md

-over its disposition, from CHOAM to the Spacing Guild to the Landsraad and even the Fremen, but ultimately, from a legal standpoint, spice melange is the preserve of the Padishah Emperor, no matter who may temporar- ily hold sway over its control.
+over its disposition, from CHOAM to the Spacing Guild to the Landsraad and even the Fremen, but ultimately, from a legal standpoint, spice melange is the preserve of the Padishah Emperor, no matter who may temporarily hold sway over its control.